rajeshphy/SKMU/_posts/2024-12-10-Nuclear-Reactions.markdown

 ---

-## Another form of classification of nuclear reactions
+## Classifications of Nuclear Reactions: Blatt, Weisskopf, and Krane

-Here we discuss Kenneth S. Krane’s classification which focuses on the quantum mechanical mechanisms of nuclear reactions and is more specific, while the general categories of *decay and transmutation* provide a broader classification based on the reaction outcome.
+Here we discuss Kenneth Blatt, Weisskopf, and Krane classification which is more specific approach compared to the broader categories of *decay and transmutation* based on reaction outcomes.

 A typical nuclear reaction is represented as: